nomemory/mockneat-site/tutorial.md

                         .get();
 System.out.println("someNumbers= " + someNumbers);

-// Generates a String with a random size
-String randomSized = strings()
+// Generates a String with a random size from 1 to 99 String randomSized = strings()
                         .size(ints().range(1, 100))
                         .get();